tieberghien/darkly/03_SQL_Union-based_Injection_Members/Ressources/writeup.md

 ### CTF

 First, go to the Members page of the website.
 You are asked to enter a member's id in order to find their profile.
-By doing so, you should get a result that looks very much liek this:
+By doing so, you should get a result that looks very much like this:
 ```
     ID: 1
     First name: Barack Hussein